KevinWang-d/MyYouthspan-Digital-Marketing-Strategy-Project/README.md

-# MyYou# MyYouthspan Digital Marketing Strategy Project
+ MyYouthspan Digital Marketing Strategy Project

 A team-based digital marketing strategy project focused on **MyYouthspan**, an AI-powered personalized health and wellness product developed by MetyTechnology.